lsst-sqre/sqr-071/index.rst

 Applications that already obtain information about the user's token using the ``/auth/api/v1/token-info`` or ``/auth/api/v1/user-info`` routes may also include the ``impersonator`` information in log messages if it is convenient.
 However, they do not need to do this; we can rely on the Gafaelfawr logs to understand what actions were taken by an impersonator.

+If the impersonation token was never explicitly revoked (using the ``DELETE /auth/api/v1/impersonation`` API call), but the periodic maintenance cron job detects that an impersonation token has expired, it will send a Slack alert saying that the impersonation has expired.

 .. _ui: